 But implementing change is not enough.

 To thrive, we need to build resilient teams who know how to manage uncertainty.
-We need clear communication and processes and we need a human centered approach to change.
+To do that we need clear communication and processes and we need a human centered approach to change.

 Think about a change you’re navigating right now – what’s one thing you could clarify or ask about that would make it easier?